JMayrbaeurl/azure-maven-wagon/README.md

 		<snapshotRepository>
 			<id>AzureTest</id>
 			<name>AzureTest</name>
-			<url>azureblob://DefaultEndpointsProtocol=https;AccountName=mavenwagontests</url>
+			<url>azureblob://DefaultEndpointsProtocol=https;AccountName=mavenwagontests/tests</url>
 		</snapshotRepository>
 	</distributionManagement>

 Note: 'url' tag starts with 'azureblob' which is the wagon protocol for Windows Azure Blob storage.
-Everything after 'azureblob://' is a valid Windows Azure Storage connection string and contains the Storage account, too.
+After 'azureblob://' a valid Windows Azure Storage connection string gets specified, followed by '/' and the name of the blob container to be used.

 3) Add Windows Azure Storage credentials to Maven's settings.xml file